TechForPalestine/palestine-datasets/site/docs/guides/contributing.md

 ## Important Reading

-We expect collaborators to adhere to TFP's [Code of Conduct](https://github.com/techforpalestine/code-of-conduct).
+We expect collaborators to adhere to T4P's [Code of Conduct](https://github.com/techforpalestine/code-of-conduct).

 If you're planning on contributing to our code (website build or dataset scripts specifically) please read about our [Architecture](/docs/guides/architecture) first.